 Game Hunter One introduced the zombies, the main characters, the paranormal situation they found themselves in, and the terrible reasons behind it all.
 It all also built up to the moment when the Game Hunter company were ready to begin the first in a series of three deadly shows that would be played live on TV within the dark dystopian City of London.

-The idea of a worldwide TV audience enjoying watching these zombie game players struggling to survive, or perhaps even win, these brutal games of death and betrayal is fascinating to me.
+The idea of a world-wide TV audience enjoying watching these zombie game players struggling to survive, or perhaps even win, these brutal games of death and betrayal is fascinating to me.
 I believe there are lighter echoes of this within our own society, and I sometimes wonder how much further we have to go for fiction to become fact.

 The City of London is an ancient segment of lived upon land through which the great river Thames flows.
-Once night returns, the people leave and the mysteries grow, the ghosts awake to walk the dark alleys and visit their fellow spirits in the old pubs and medieval buildings.
+Once night returns, the people leave and the mysteries grow, the ghosts awaken to walk the dark alleys and visit their fellow spirits in the old pubs and medieval buildings.

-Well okay, maybe I just got a little carried away as a writer can tend to do, but I can’t fully believe nothing at all happens in those dark quiet hours before dawn returns.
+Well okay, maybe I just got a little carried away as a writer can tend to do… but I can’t fully believe nothing at all happens in those dark quiet hours before dawn returns.

 Thank you in advance for reading my book, I hope you enjoy it.
 I would love to get feedback from you once you have finished.